kalpo/cv/index.md

 `Jan 2017 - Oct 2019`
 __Research and Volunteer Innovation Lead__
 - *First Aid Africa* `2 yrs 10 mos`
-- In collaboration with various teams that I helped create, we: Designed and implemented a quality control methodology to evaluate student knowledge retention rates; Created a student society that fundraised 15,000£ in order to train 10 first aid instructors that went to provide free certified first aid courses in rural areas of Tanzania, Uganda and Malawi; formed a uk-based group of film-makers that produced content for fundraising, outreach and training.
+- In collaboration with various teams that I helped create, I: Designed and implemented a quality control methodology to evaluate student knowledge retention rates; Created a student society that fundraised 15,000£ in order to train 10 first aid instructors that went to provide free certified first aid courses in rural areas of Tanzania, Uganda and Malawi; formed a uk-based group of film-makers that produced content for fundraising, outreach and training.
 - __Key Skills:__ Research, mentoring, project management

 `Apr 2017 - Jun 2019`